ZeitHeld/ap-manual-chantelise/README.md

   - If you're willing, you can also restrict your HP to rely on Fermins to increase them.
 If so, you start out with 30 HP.
 - "The Plains" and "Town" are always available, and the Tutorial should be (seen as) completed.
 - After defeating a Boss, check it's Location as well as the Flag Location.
+  - Flags can only be obtained, if you have reached and defeated the Boss in Story Mode.
+Regular Boss Rewards can be done via Map Selection.
 - Since Aira's Shop (and the Merchants?) change their sortiment as the game progresses (making some unavialable in-game) It suffices to visit the shop to be able to check them off.
   - Similarly, since the prices keep increasing with every purchase, you don't have to actually purchase them
 - Death Link activates once you die (or lost all your technically available HP)
+- Goals that require to defeat a Boss have same condition as their respective Flags, needing to get there in Story Mode.